Gametoast/Documentation/StarWarsBattlefrontII/documentation/art_guide.md

  3. Run the XSI2Mesh Exporter script.
  4. This opens a dialogue box.
 In this you:
          a.
 In the Path box, browse or put in the correct path that you would like the .msh to be exported into.
 Also type in the filename in the filename box.
          b.
-Check the first box &quot;Export Selected Models Only&quot;
+Check the first box "Export Selected Models Only"
          c.
-Check the &quot;Export Animations&quot; box.
+Check the "Export Animations" box.
 ONLY if the model is animated and has a .zaabin or .zaafin file
          d.
-Check the &quot;Export Textures&quot; box if the texture is not in the target location of the .msh file.
+Check the "Export Textures" box if the texture is not in the target location of the .msh file.
  5. Another pop-up box will show the progress of the export, once this closes, your export is complete.